galori/galori.github.com/source/_posts/2012-09-06-javascript-how-to-reproduce-and-fix-an-unresponsive-script-error-in-your-code-osx-solution.markdown

 Although I was getting this bug report from several people, I was unable to reproduce it, likely due to the fact that my dev machine is pretty beefy.
 In general, once I can reproduce a bug, fixing it is the easy part.
 Without reproducing it - you're Luke Skywalker, swinging a light saber blindfolded, but the force is not with you... :-/

-To the rescue is this [script](http://hints.macworld.com/article.php?story=20110131001708255) from nissebanan at hints.macworld.com.
+To the rescue is this [script](http://hints.macworld.com/article.php?story=20110131001708255) from user *nissebanan* at hints.macworld.com.
 To use it, follow the instructions on that page.
 Next, find out the process ID (pid) of your firefox using Terminal:

 ``` bash Find your firefox PID
 $ ps aux | grep firefox